ptwestmoreland/Cpp-programs/README.md

 20. Trim white space
 This function trims leading and trailing white space from a C string and leaves inner whitespace intact.

+21. Seam Carving
+This file processes PPM files by resizing them.
+It only allows the reduction of height and width of an image.
+The PPM files are treated as a 2D array of pixels.
+The pixel struct is defined in the header file.